jschomay/ene-dev/sample-stories/index.md

 This is the original demo story that I made for my ElmConf presentation.
 It demonstrates all of the v1.0.0 features and lasts for about 5 minutes.
 I had the audience play through it live, which was very well received (see the [recorded presentation](http://youtube.com/watch?v=t8RSxzpw1Yw)).

 See the [source code](https://github.com/jschomay/elm-interactive-story-starter/tree/1.0.0/src) for this story.

----

-## More sample stories soon to come

-Stay tuned...